-The Title III program, federal funded, at Broken Arrow Public Schools (BAPS) provides high quality, research-based English language instruction, as well as cultural and community support in order to engage English Learners (EL), bilingual and immigrant students in grades Pre-K through 12.
-Students enrolled at BAPS represent more than 50 different countries and 57 different languages.
+The Title III program at Broken Arrow Public Schools provides high quality, research-based English language instruction as well as cultural and community support in order to engage English Learners (EL), bilingual and immigrant students in grades Pre-K through 12.
+Broken Arrow Public Schools' students represent more than 50 different countries and 57 different languages.

 Title III Parent Liaison

-BAPS's Title III Parent Liaison, Grace Guerrero, is available to assist families enrolling in BAPS, finding community resources and facilitating communication with the school staff.
+The district's Title III Parent Liaison Grace Guerrer is available to assist families enrolling in Broken Arrow Public Schools, finding community resources and facilitating communication with the school staff.
 Ms. Guerrero is fluent in English and Spanish but can also work with families who speak other languages as well.
 Ms. Guerrero also presents parent outreach workshops at school sites and organizes district outreach events for multilingual families.
 Her office is located at Education Service Center, located at 701 S. Main Street.
-For more information, please contact Ms. Guerrero at 918-259-5788 or email Ms. Guerrero.

 ELL Parental Rights and Responsibilities